szilagyipeter99/imageprocessing/README.md

 ### Recommended folder structure:

 Python files can be stored in folders grouped by the lecture topics, like in this repository.
-However, for beginners it is recommended to have all the example codes in the root of the project folder, as this is an easier way to handle codes.
+However, for beginners it is recommended to have all the example codes in the root of the project, as this is an easier way to handle codes.

 ```bash
 improc-folder